dartmouth-cs52-20X/platform-api-sathvi-k/README.md

 [deployed surge url (different from lab 5)](http://sathvi-cs52-sa8.surge.sh/)

 ## Extra Credit
-I extended the permissions system so that users can only edit their own posts after they sign in.
+I extended the permissions system so that users can only edit or delete their own posts after they sign in.
 To test this out, here are two accounts that I made a post with:

 *email:* test@test.com